-The NIH Fogarty International Center's AIDS International Training and Research Program (AITRP) has trained nearly 2,000 foreign researchers over the past 20 years.
+This program is no longer active at UNC-CH.
+The NIH Fogarty International Center's AIDS International Training and Research Program (AITRP) trained nearly 2,000 foreign researchers over the past 20 years.
 Most remain in their countries to battle the epidemic, train young scientists, and move into government health leadership.
 UNC has been a training partner in the AITRP program since 1998 and operates in China, Cameroon and Malawi.

 The Malawi training program supports long- and short-term HIV/AIDS research training, and UNC works with international partners to recruit trainees who will be hired at partner institutions in Malawi after they leave the program.